facebookresearch/minihack/README.md

 ### Docker

 We have provided several Dockerfiles for building images with pre-installed MiniHack.
 Please follow the instructions described [here](./docker/README.md).

+# Submitting New Environments

+For submitting your own MiniHack-based environment to our [zoo of public environments](./docs/envs/index.md), please follow the instructions [here](./docs/envs/contributing.md).

 # Trying out MiniHack